ark-protocol/ark-protocol.org/content/intro/connectors.md

 ## Ark Rounds

 The Ark protocol is driven by a process called *rounds*.
 Each round, the Ark server allows users, owners of VTXOs, to refresh their VTXOs in return for new ones.
-Ark refreshes as such can be thought about similarly as regular Bitcoin transactions where in each refresh some input VTXOs are spent and some output VTXOs are created.
-However, this analogy is only conceptual, there are no actual "Ark transactions" in the same sense as there are Bitcoin transactions.
+Ark refreshes as such can be thought about similarly as regular bitcoin transactions where in each refresh some input VTXOs are spent and some output VTXOs are created.
+However, this analogy is only conceptual, there are no actual "Ark transactions" in the same sense as there are bitcoin transactions.

 Each successful round results in the creation of an **Ark round transaction**.
 This transaction contains an output that creates a new [covenant tree](vtxos#covenant-trees).
 This tree contains all the output VTXOs of all the Ark refreshes made in this round.